BalaRajendran/React-native-file-share-for-android/README.md

    project(':react-native-file-share-for-android').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-file-share-for-android/android')
    ```

-3. In `android/app/src/main/AndroidManifest.xml` in <activity> : Add What ever Want to share MIME Type so only include you want to share your App
+3. In `android/app/src/main/AndroidManifest.xml` in <activity>

+   - Add MIME Type which you want to support in your app

    ```
    <activity
    ...